USFWS/secas/_posts/2023-04-20-Lessons-from-Silicon-Valley-what-conservation-planners-can-learn-from-the-tech-industry.md

 hero:
   name: StCroixWorkshop.jpg
   alt: A group of conservation professionals investigating a map.
-  caption: Our committment to iteratively testing and revising the Blueprint comes from an approach called <a href="https://theleanstartup.com/principles">the Lean Startup method</a>.
+  caption: Our committment to iteratively testing and revising the Blueprint comes from an approach called <a href="https://theleanstartup.com/principles">the Lean Startup method</a> Photo by Louise Vaughn.
   headerClass: light-text
   float: right
 ---